SAML: A technical primer

 SAML (“Security Assertion Markup Language”) is a source of a lot of confusion for developers.
 This article is a technical primer on some of the most common questions engineers and other technical folks have about SAML:

-2. How should I fit SAML into my exiting software?
+- How should I fit SAML into my existing software?
 What parts of my software stack need to be “SAML-aware”?
 How lightweight can I make my integration?
 (The answer: quite lightweight.
 Only a small part of your codebase needs to know about SAML at all.)

 What is the point of SAML?

-You care about supporting SAML because your customer wants your product to support SAML.
-This is sound reasoning on your part.
+Most likely, you’ll first hear about SAML because your customer wants your product to support it.
+Customer requests are the most common initial reason companies add support for SAML.
 But why does your customer want SAML support?

 One click to login: why your users like SAML